rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ bundle exec rake test
 ```

-If you want to run the tests located in a specific directory use the +TEST_DIR+ environment variable.
-For example, this will run the tests of the +railties/test/generators+ directory only:
+If you want to run the tests located in a specific directory use the `TEST_DIR` environment variable.
+For example, this will run the tests of the `railties/test/generators` directory only:

 ```bash
 $ cd railties